coders-school/good-practices/module1/03_principles.en.md

 * <!-- .element: class="fragment fade-in" --> shorter compilation time
 * <!-- .element: class="fragment fade-in" --> less complicated dependencies
 * <!-- .element: class="fragment fade-in" --> less to analyze
-* <!-- .element: class="fragment fade-in" --> less to remember (that something was taken as a spare)
+* <!-- .element: class="fragment fade-in" --> less to remember (that something was made in advance)
 * <!-- .element: class="fragment fade-in" --> faster tool use (<code>grep</code> or <code>Ctrl+F</code> have less to scan)

 ___

 ## RTFM

-### Read The F * cking Manual;)
+### Read The F*cking Manual 😉
 <!-- .element: class="fragment fade-in" -->

-Before you inundate people with questions about a given functionality / tool, read the manual.
+Before you start spamming people with questions about a given functionality/tool, read the manual.
 <!-- .element: class="fragment fade-in" -->

 In Linux, for the tool `tool` use `tool --help` and `man tool`.